suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 Copy convert_wav_to_mp3.ps1, convert_fuz_to_xwm.ps1 and convert_xwm_to_wav.ps1 to the extract folder.
 Make a subfolder "ffmpeg"
 Make a subfolder "xWMAEncode"
-Make a subfolder "fuze"

-Download BmlFuzDecode.exe to the folder "fuze" from https://www.nexusmods.com/skyrim/mods/73100/ (download BmlFuzTools and extract the zip file.
-Copy *.exe files to "fuze" folder).
 Download xWMAEncode.exe to the folder "xWMAEncode" from https://www.nexusmods.com/skyrim/mods/32075/?tab=files or https://www.microsoft.com/en-ca/download/details.aspx?id=6812 and extract to folder "xWMAEncode".
 Download ffmpeg static compiled for Windows to "ffmpeg" from https://ffmpeg.org/download.html#build-windows and extract to folder "ffmpeg". (*)